musicalTwin/.github/profile/README.md

 start port: [http://localhost:3000/](http://localhost:3000/)

-If you want to change the door used: on `client/package.json` search for `"start": "react-scripts start"` and change it to
+If you want to change the port used: on `client/package.json` search for `"start": "react-scripts start"` and change it to

 **Linux** or **MacOs**:
 ```